apache/couchdb-glazier/README.md

 Note that the scripts you'll run will modify your system extensively.
 We recommend a *dedicated build machine or VM image* for this work:

 - 64-bit Windows 7+. *As of CouchDB 2.0 we only support a 64-bit build of CouchDB*.
-  - We like 64-bit Windows 10 Enterprise N (missing Media Player, etc.) from MSDN.
+  - We like 64-bit Windows 10 from MSDN.
   - Apply Windows Updates and reboot until no more updates appear.
   - If using a VM, shutdown and snapshot your VM at this point.